divyayadav1606/SimpleToDo/README.md

 The following **additional** features are implemented:

+* [x] Show notification every 12 hours only for overdue tasks
-* [x] Display priority of todo item as image in listview
+* [x] Display priority of todo item as image in listview & add tasks to the top of the list
 * [x] Use of SwipeActionAdapter to give swipe option to the user to delete the task on right swipe and chage status from to incomplete/complete on left swipe
 * [x] Dialog Fragment has a checkbox to change the status of the tasks